 Festivals under the Heritage Heboh programme took place in 2009, 2012, and 2013, and saw a progressively increasing interest from the public (as both audience and volunteers).
 These festivals served to be a platform for continuous training for Friends of George Town Heritage (volunteer facilitators and guides, trained since 2008.) for the continued development of their skills and knowledge.
 Training workshops were conducted during the festival process, to develop the volunteers in designing educational cultural heritage education.
 In comparison to Heritage Heboh’s short-term or long-term project, the projects taking place during the festivals were less in-depth but were interactive, and offered a hands-on entry-level understanding of heritage in a fun way.

 PROJECTS WITHIN THE PROGRAMME

 Heritage Heboh Roundtable Discussion (Video)

-People in the discussion are Katharine Chua, Ho Sheau Fung, Chen Yoke Pin, Kuah Li Feng, Nur Faizah, and Janet Pillai.
+Participants in the discussion: Katharine Chua, Ho Sheau Fung, Chen Yoke Pin, Kuah Li Feng, Nur Faizah, and Janet Pillai.